Fans will have to wear masks in indoor spaces at T-Mobile Park

-Complying with the new state new order requiring individuals — vaccinated or not, to wear masks inside — the Mariners announced Monday that all fans 5 and older at T-Mobile Park will have to wear masks in all indoor areas of the ballpark.
+Complying with the new state order requiring individuals — vaccinated or not — to wear masks indoors, the Mariners announced Monday that all fans 5 and older at T-Mobile Park will have to wear masks in all indoor areas of the ballpark.

 The indoor areas include team stores, bathrooms, indoor clubs and restaurants and indoor concourse areas.